Kazimierz Borucki

-Kazimierz Borucki (1898-1986) was a Polish painter, art conservator, curator, head of the Municipal Museum (1926–1939) and director of the Leon Wyczółkowski Regional Museum (1946–1965) in Bydgoszcz.
+Kazimierz Borucki (1898–1986) was a Polish painter, art conservator, curator, head of the Municipal Museum (1926–1939) and director of the Leon Wyczółkowski Regional Museum (1946–1965) in Bydgoszcz.

 Life

 Youth

 Kazimierz Borucki was born on 11 July 1898, in Inowrocław.
 He was one of six children of Wojciech and Anna, née Wrzesińska.

 In 1906, along with his older sister, Władysława, he participated in the 1906 school strike.
 After graduating from elementary school, he received private lessons from a priest, Father Antoni Laubitz.

 Kazimierz began his professional training at the age of 13, in the studio of art conservator Jan Rutkowski, initially in Inowrocław and later at the Kaiser-Friedrich-Museum in Poznań (today's National Museum).
-Between 1916 and 1918, he was a troop leader in the 1^{st} Prince Józef Poniatowski Scout Troop in Inowrocław.
+Between 1916 and 1918, he was a troop leader in the 1st Prince Józef Poniatowski Scout Troop in Inowrocław.
 In 1918, he moved with his professor to the Warsaw's State Conservation Workshop housed in the Royal Castle.

 In May 1918, he was drafted into the Imperial German Army and was transferred the Western Front.
 At the end of the conflict, Borucki returned to Inowrocław in November 1918: there, he became a member of the local People's Guard and as such participated in the Greater Poland Uprising.
 He took part in the defense of Inowrocław and in the fighting in Chmielniki near Bydgoszcz, where he was captured.
 Kazimierz stayed for three months in a POW camp in Altdamm near Szczecin (January to March 1919).

 Interwar period

-Once released in April 1919, Kazimierz joined the Kujawianka artillery battery stationed in Inowrocław, from where he was assigned to a Signal platoon of the 5^{th} Greater Poland Rifle Regiment.
+Once released in April 1919, Kazimierz joined the Kujawianka artillery battery stationed in Inowrocław, from where he was assigned to a Signal platoon of the 5th Greater Poland Rifle Regiment.
 He served in the Polish Army until June 1921.

 Borucki was demobilized on 21 August 1921: he decided to move to Bydgoszcz to be employed in the city administration.
-He worked in different deparments in succession: the Municipal Statistical Office, the Municipal Theatre, the Industrial Office and the Property Transfer Office.
+He worked in different departments in succession: the Municipal Statistical Office, the Municipal Theatre, the Industrial Office and the Property Transfer Office.

 He eventually found a job as a painter and decorator in the painting studio of the Municipal Theatre.
 In August 1923, Father Jan Klein, the director of the District Museum in Bydgoszcz, hired him as an art conservator and administrative employee.
 Over the years, Kazimierz Borucki rose up within the museum structure: